marticliment/UniGetUI/.github/ISSUE_TEMPLATE/Winget--issue-or-feature-request-related-to-winget.md

 ---
-name: Bug/Issue report (Something is not working as expected)
+name: Report related to the Winget Package Manager
 about: Create a report to let me know what is happening
-title: "[BUG/ISSUE] (Enter your description here)"
+title: "[WINGET] (Enter your description here)"
-labels: bug,triage
+labels: winget,triage
 assignees: 'marticliment'

 ---